hamidhassan85/data_analyst/Instructions/Labs/xx-create-visual-calculations-in-power-bi-desktop.md

 ## Create a bar chart visual

-In this task, you’ll create a bar chart showing sales amount and total product cost by fiscal year.
+In this task, you’ll create a bar chart showing sales amount, total product cost, and profit by fiscal year, with comparison metrics as tooltips.

 1. In the **Visualizations** pane, select the clustered bar chart visual type.